 When communicating and swallowing difficulties affect your ability to socialise and participate in daily activities, our Speech and Language Therapist can help you by providing a detailed assessment, diagnosis, and therapy.

-Speech and Language Therapist provides:
+Speech and Language Therapist assists in:

 - Articulation and phonological disorder